Victory of 'new India', healthcare workers & spirit of all Indians: Reddy on 100-cr jabs milestone | Law-Order

 The conference is taking place three months after the Ramappa temple at Palampet in Telangana's Warangal was conferred the tag of UNESCO World Heritage site.

-The temple, a 13th-century engineering marvel named after its architect, Ramappa, was proposed by the government as its only nomination for the UNESCO World Heritage site tag in 2019.
+The temple, a 13th century engineering marvel named after its architect Ramappa, was proposed by the government as its only nomination for the UNESCO World Heritage site tag for the year 2019.

+Karnataka Chief Minister Basavaraj Bommai was scheduled to attend the event but could not make it.

 Reddy said the government's decision to scale up vaccination at this speed was to ensure that both lives and livelihoods are protected.

-The event, hosted by the Tourism Ministry is in line with the Prime Minister's idea of cooperative federalism where the government of India and the state governments come together to find solutions for a better India.
+The event, hosted by the tourism ministry, is in line with the prime minister's idea of cooperative federalism where the government of India and the state governments come together to find solutions for a better India, Reddy said.

-To utilize this huge advantage that our country has, the Ministry of Tourism has taken several measures to boost tourism and also encourage investment, he said.
+And, to utilise this huge advantage that our country has, the tourism ministry has taken several measures to boost tourism and also encourage investment, he said.

 The initiatives include a National Tourism Policy that ''we wish to unveil after close consultations with states and all stakeholders'', he said.

-Also, five lakh free visas will be provided to foreign visitors once international travel opens up while e-Visas will be extended to 169 countries, he said.
+Also, five lakh free visas to international visitors once international travel opens up and extension of e-visa to 169 countries are the other initiatives, he said.

-Tourism Minister of Tamil Nadu M Mathiventhan, Tourism Minister of Telangana Srinivas Goud, Tourism Minister of Karnataka Anand Singh, and Tourism Minister of Puducherry K Lakshminarayan also addressed the event.
+Tourism ministers of Tamil Nadu (M Mathiventhan), Telangana (Srinivas Goud, Karnataka (Anand Singh), and Puducherry (K Lakshminarayan) also participated and addressed the event.

-Union Minister of State for Tourism Ajay Bhatt, senior officials of the Archaeological Survey of India (ASI), Railway Ministry, and various other departments, besides, industry stakeholders also attended the conference on its opening day.
+Union Minister of State for Tourism Ajay Bhatt, senior officials of the Archaeological Survey of India, railway ministry and other departments, besides, industry stakeholders also attended the conference on its opening day.

-From exquisitely carved caves to breath-taking hill stations, from serene temples for the spiritually inclined to beautiful beaches and backwaters the southern region has much to offer, he said.
+From exquisitely carved caves to breathtaking hill stations, serene temples for the spiritually inclined to beautiful beaches and backwaters, the southern region has much to offer, he said.

-The ministry is also providing branding and marketing assistance to the states and UTs in the southern region via its various schemes and flagship initiatives.
+The ministry is also providing branding and marketing assistance to the states and Union Territories in the southern region via its various schemes and flagship initiatives.

-Under the 'Swadesh Darshan' scheme, which focuses on the integrated development of theme-based tourist circuits, the ministry has sanctioned 15 projects in the southern states worth Rs 1,088 crore, he said.
+Under the 'Swadesh Darshan Scheme', which focuses on integrated development of theme-based tourist circuits, the ministry has sanctioned 15 projects in the southern states worth Rs 1,088 crore, he said.

-Under the PRASHAD scheme (Pilgrimage Rejuvenation and Spirituality Augmentation Drive), the ministry has sanctioned six projects in the region that amounts to 15 percent of the entire budget, the minister said.
+Under the PRASHAD (Pilgrimage Rejuvenation and Spirituality Augmentation Drive) scheme, the ministry has sanctioned six projects in the region that amounts to 15 per cent of the entire budget, the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)